Vol. 05

 100m wire

-Just as they were about to complete the intermediate layer and form the superconducting layer, a critical part in the excimer laser they were relying on broke down.
-They inquired about the same part to the manufacturer's agent and other research institutes, but they couldn't find it anywhere.
-Just when it seemed all was lost, they had an idea that they could somehow make 100m of wire by using the excimer laser they had been using for basic experiments.
-However, this method would require not only moving the position of the laser, but also re-installing the piping for the laser's raw gas and the cooling water piping.
-Counting backwards from the date of the conference presentation, they only had a few dozen hours to complete the work.
+Just as they were completing the intermediate layer and about to deposit the superconducting layer, a critical component in the excimer laser they relied on broke down.
+They inquired with manufacturer representatives and other research institutions about the same component, but they couldn't find it anywhere.
+Just when it seemed all hopeless, they had an idea: they might be able to produce 100 meters of wire by using the excimer laser they had been using for basic experiments.
+However, this method would require not only moving the laser's position, but also reconnecting the laser's raw gas and cooling water pipes.
+Counting backward from the date of the conference presentation, they only had a few dozen hours to complete the work.
 Fujikura's engineering team immediately took measurements on the spot, and construction began the next morning.
-They prepared the paper for the conference presentation so that they only had to enter the characteristic values at the end, and they ended up obtaining the characteristics of the superconducting wire two days before the conference presentation, and successfully made it to the conference.
+They prepared the paper for the conference presentation so that they only needed to include the performance figures at the end, and they were able to determine the superconducting wire's properties two days before the conference presentation, successfully completing the presentation.

 At the time, a project had just begun in the United States with the goal of developing a 100m superconducting wire in four years.
 When they heard from Japan that their goal had been achieved, American researchers could hardly believe their ears.
-Unbelievable!
-It is not hard to imagine that this caused considerable jealousy and resentment.
+Truly unbelievable!
+It's not hard to imagine that this caused considerable jealousy and resentment.

 200m wire